NansD/notes/content/blog/Interview/software-development.md

 - What is a micro-service architecture ?
 What is it used for ?

 ⭐⭐⭐
+- What is Dependency Inversion Principle (DIP) ?
 - Describe an example of clean architecture.